kieferhax/Quality-Assurance-Engineering-Road-Map/1. Test Strategy and Planning/ISTQB Foundation Level Certification Exam Preparation - Section 1.md

     - A failure

 3) Which of the following statements are true?
-    1) A defect is produced as result of system failure
-    2) Failures can be caused by environmental conditions such as radiation
+    - Failures can be caused by environmental conditions such as radiation
-    3) Defects, bugs and faults are the same thing
+    - Defects, bugs and faults are the same thing
-    4) Failures can cause bugs
-    5) Faults always cause system failures
-        -  2, 3 are true; 1, 4 and 5 are false

 4) Which of the following statements is true?
     - Testing can show failures that are caused by defects